-I decided to go abroad to teach English after a life-changing event in 2003.
+I decided to go abroad to teach English after a life-changing event.
 The stress of working 70-hour workweeks as a computer engineer for years had left me obese and extremely unhealthy.
 I had a minor heart attack at the age of 33 and my doctor informed me that if I did not dramatically change my life I would not live to see 40.
 I started a week-long course to get my TESOL certificate three days later and had a contract lined up the following week.
 Within a month, I was on a plane to Yangshuo, China – one of the most amazing places on the planet.
 I did not go with any program or anyone at all.
 I simply did research online, found a recruiter, talked to them and some of their teachers and off I went.

 What made you want to teach English abroad?

 Envy and jealousy of all the people I had met who I considered “lucky” to have been able to travel and see the world.
 I always dreamed of traveling but just never felt it was possible or within my means.
 It wasn’t until a friend of mine tried teaching in Japan for a year that I really started thinking it was possible.
 I was unhappy, unhealthy and needed a change in a big way, and I once again came across one of those “Teach English Overseas!” ads in the back of a local newspaper.
 I took the course that week.
 That was 10 years ago, and I am still in China and teaching now!